VeroCityDevs/api-doc/docs/api/overview.md

 The APIs are designed to have predictable, straightforward URLs and to use HTTP response codes to indicate API errors.

 ### Headers
-Every request should be made by HTTP request, only HTTP 1.1 is supported in this version.
 We have two required headers, the `Authorization` and the `Content-Type` and its value as `application/json` when `POST` verb:

 ```txt